 Dr. Harris is Director of Marketing Initiatives at the Rudd Center for Food Policy and Obesity and Associate Professor in Allied Health Sciences at University of Connecticut.
 Dr. Harris’s research examines the extent and impact of exposure to food marketing, especially on children and adolescents.
 Her research findings have been widely used by the health community and policymakers to improve the food marketing environment surrounding children.
 Dr. Harris’s current research focuses on marketing and public health, with an emphasis on effects of food marketing on behaviors, attitudes and motivation in children and adults.
 She has conducted extensive research to quantify the amount and types of food marketing seen by young people and its impact on their health and diets.
 She also has written on the psychological and behavioral effects of marketing to children and teens on their diets and health.
 Her current research areas of focus include targeted marketing to black and Hispanic youth, the extent and impact of marketing to youth on mobile devices, and effects of food marketing on what and how parents feed their babies and young children.

-Professor Hawkes is Director of the Centre for Food Policy, City, University of London and Co-Chair of the Global Nutrition Report, an international report tracking progress in malnutrition in all its forms across the globe.
+Dr. Hawkes is Director, Division of Food Systems and Food Safety for the Food and Agriculture Organization of the United Nations.
+Between 2016 and 2023 she was Director of the Centre for Food Policy, City, University of London and Co-Chair of the Global Nutrition Report, an international report tracking progress in malnutrition in all its forms across the globe.
 Her work concerns identifying and analysing food systems policies for improved diets, food security and nutrition.
 She has published widely on the role of globalisation, trade, retailing and agriculture in diet and diet change around the world.
 Her current research looks at the role of food supply chains in improving diet and nutrition.
 Corinna has worked at the International Food Policy Institute, the World Health Organization, the University of Sao Paulo and the World Cancer Research Fund International, where she established the NOURISHING Policy Framework for healthy diets and obesity.
 She sits on the International Panel of Experts on Sustainable Food Systems (IPES-Food), the EAT-Lancet Commission on Healthy Diets from Sustainable Food Systems and the Lancet Obesity Commission.